-- Bachelor of Biblical & Theological Studies
+- Bachelor of Biblical and Messianic Jewish Studies

-- Master of Practical Theology
+- Master of Divinity (MJS)

-- Master of Divinity
+- Master of Practical Theology (MJS)

-- Doctor of Ministry
+- Doctor of Ministry (MJS)

-Once admitted to The King’s University, an interview is a required component for acceptance into MJS degree programs.
+An interview is a required component for acceptance into MJS degree programs.
 Once approved for a program, students then complete academic advisement and registration with the MJS department.